nus-cs2113-AY2021S1/tp/docs/team/shuyi.md

 * List all faculties: `/faculty`
     + Provides the user with a list of faculties in NUS.
+    + **Justification:** This feature allows users to see the list of faculties that can be used for the `/dine` feature.
+It improves the usability of the product since some users may not be familiar with the faculties in NUS.

 * List routes of all buses: `/allbus`
     + Provides the user with a list containing the routes of all shuttle buses available in NUS.
+    + **Justification:** This feature improves the usability of the product as it informs the user of all available shuttle buses in NUS and their routes, so that they can plan their travel routes better.

 * List all favorite commands: `/listfav`
     + Allows the user to see a list of all his favorite commands with indexes and descriptions.
+    + **Justification:** This feature improves the usability of the product as it allows the user to see the indexes and descriptions of the favorite commands, which are needed for the `/deletefav`, `/execfav`, `/descfav` features.

 * Clear all favorite commands: `/clearfav`
     + Allows the user to clear his list of favorite commands.
+    + **Justification:** This feature improves the usability of the product as it allows the user to delete all the commands in the list of favorite commands, instead of removing them one by one using the `/deletefav` feature.

 #### Code contribution
 * RepoSense [link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=F14-3&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=mrwsy1&tabRepo=AY2021S1-CS2113T-F14-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)